ryan-kimber/multi-browserify/README.md

     A working version will display 'Hello World' to the right (not handlebars): Hello World A working version will also display 'JQuery' to the right: JQuery

+Instead, we get the following:

+    Build with Browserify & Gulp
+    A working version will display 'Hello World' to the right (not handlebars): {{ variable }}
+    A working version will also display 'JQuery' to the right:

-Instead, we get the following errors in the console:
+With the following errors in the console:

     Uncaught Error: Cannot find module 'angular'
     Uncaught Error: Cannot find module 'jquery'